pranjal7781/Amazon_sales_analysis/README.md

-# 📊 Amazon Sales Data Analysis
+# 📊 Amazon Sales Data Analysis Project

 This project explores sales data from Amazon to uncover patterns in revenue, product performance, and customer behavior using Python and data visualization tools.